 Rule 18 Disclosure of Class Rank Information for Limited Purposes

-[Rule 18 (formerly Rule 3.06) limiting disclosure of class rank information shall apply to all graduating classes prior to and including the Class of 2010 – please consult the Registrar’s Office for a copy of this rule or you can find the rule here].
+[Rule 18 (formerly Rule 3.06) limiting disclosure of class rank information shall apply to all graduating classes prior to and including the Class of 2010 – please consult the Registrar’s Office for a copy of this rule].

 Rule 19 Disclosure of Academic Honors Information for Limited Purposes